NotCoffee418/GoHtmxPgsql-Boilerplate/README.md

 # Go + HTMX + PostgreSQL Webserver Template
+## Features
+- Go webserver with Gorilla Mux
+- HTMX
+- PostgreSQL with GORM
+-
 ## Template Setup

 Welcome to your new Go webserver repo!
 To finalize the setup, follow these quick steps: